Kuadrant/multicluster-gateway-controller/docs/proposals/provider-agnostic-dns-health-checks.md

 1. It’s tightly coupled with Route53.
 If other DNS providers are supported they must either provide a similar feature, or health checks will not be supported
 2. Lacks the ability to reach endpoints in private networks
+3. requires using the gateway controller to implement, maintain and test multiple providers

 This document describes a proposal to extend the current health check implementation to overcome these shortfalls.